nirajphutane/Flutter-Widget/README.md

   - Flutter uses the new widget returned from build() and compares it with the previous one using the runtimeType and key to determine equivalence:
   - If the widget is of the same type and has the same key (`runtimeType == oldWidget.runtimeType && key == oldWidget.key`), then the Element is reused, and only its configuration is updated.
   - If the widget type or key differs, then Flutter removes the old Element and creates a new one with a new associated widget and potentially a new RenderObject.

-- The Element uses updateRenderObject() to push new config to the connected RenderObject.
+🟢 The Element uses updateRenderObject() to push new config to the connected RenderObject.

 🟢 The Element Tree plays a key role in performance optimization by preserving state and minimizing object recreation.

-🟢 Changes in the Element Tree propagate downwards to mark child elements as dirty when a state change occurs.
+🟢 Changes in the Element tree propagate downwards to mark child elements as dirty when a state change occurs.
 This is the downward propagation: the dirty flag and rebuild flow from parent → children recursively.
-In short: even if a state change occurs in a leaf widget, Flutter may end up rebuilding multiple levels of children below it, depending on the widget structure.
+In short: Even if a state change occurs in a leaf widget, Flutter may end up rebuilding multiple levels of children below it, depending on the widget structure.

 🟢 Element Tree alone doesn’t trigger the parent’s rebuild due to a change in the child's widget configuration.